graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 ## POST

-A standard GraphQL POST request SHOULD have a body which contains values of the request parameters encoded according to the value of `Content-Type` header.
+A standard GraphQL POST request MUST have a body which contains values of the request parameters encoded according to the value of `Content-Type` header.

 For example if the `Content-Type` is `application/json` then the request body may be: